richchapler/AzureSolutionsDocumentation/docs/curricula/PowerShell_Fundamentals.md

 -------------------------

-### Answer Key
+## Answer Key

-1. **Answer: A**
+1. **Answer: B**
-   Explanation: The `Connect-AzAccount` cmdlet is used to log in to your Azure account, providing the necessary authentication for managing Azure resources.
+   *Explanation:* The `Connect-AzAccount` cmdlet is the standard method to authenticate to Azure.
+Other options are not valid for this purpose.

-2. **Answer: A**
+2. **Answer: D**
-   Explanation: The `New-AzResourceGroup` cmdlet is the correct command to create a new resource group in Azure, which organizes related resources.
+   *Explanation:* The `New-AzResourceGroup` cmdlet creates a new resource group in Azure.
+The other choices do not correspond to the correct command for resource group creation.

-3. **Answer: A**
+3. **Answer: C**
-   Explanation: When provisioning an Azure SQL server, the `-SqlAdministratorCredentials` parameter is required to specify the admin credentials for the server.
+   *Explanation:* When provisioning an Azure SQL server, the `-SqlAdministratorCredentials` parameter is required to specify the administrator credentials.
+The alternative parameters do not provide the complete necessary information.

 4. **Answer: A**
-   Explanation: The `New-AzSqlServerFirewallRule` cmdlet is used to create firewall rules for an Azure SQL server, allowing you to control which IP addresses can access the server.
+   *Explanation:* The `New-AzSqlServerFirewallRule` cmdlet is used to create and configure firewall rules, enabling control over which IP addresses can access the Azure SQL server.

-5. **Answer: A**
+5. **Answer: C**
-   Explanation: The `New-AzSqlDatabase` cmdlet is used to create a new Azure SQL Database on a given server.
+   *Explanation:* The `New-AzSqlDatabase` cmdlet provisions a new Azure SQL Database.
+The other options either use incorrect naming conventions or refer to non‑existent cmdlets.

-6. **Answer: A**
+6. **Answer: D**
-   Explanation: In Azure Cloud Shell, the Az modules are pre‑installed and managed by Azure, removing the need for manual installation.
+   *Explanation:* In Azure Cloud Shell, the Az module is pre‑installed and maintained by Azure, making it the correct choice for managing Azure resources.

-7. **Answer: A**
+7. **Answer: B**
-   Explanation: Azure SQL Database uses the fully qualified domain name format `yourserver.database.windows.net` for its server name.
+   *Explanation:* Azure SQL Database server names follow the fully qualified domain name format `yourserver.database.windows.net`.
+Other formats do not meet the standard.

-8. **Answer: A**
+8. **Answer: D**
-   Explanation: The `Invoke-Sqlcmd` cmdlet can be used to execute T‑SQL queries against an Azure SQL Database, verifying connectivity and running commands.
+   *Explanation:* The `Invoke-Sqlcmd` cmdlet is used to run T‑SQL queries against an Azure SQL Database, ensuring connectivity and command execution.

-9. **Answer: A**
+9. **Answer: C**
-   Explanation: A key benefit of using Azure Cloud Shell is that the Az modules are pre‑installed and maintained by Azure, which reduces setup time and ensures you have the latest functionality.
+   *Explanation:* One of the major benefits of Azure Cloud Shell is that the Az modules are pre‑installed and kept up-to-date by Azure, reducing setup time and maintenance.

 10. **Answer: A**
-    Explanation: Azure Automation Runbooks are recommended for automating recurring maintenance tasks for Azure SQL resources because they provide a managed, scalable solution for automation in the cloud.
+    *Explanation:* Azure Automation Runbooks are recommended for automating recurring maintenance tasks as they offer a scalable, cloud‑based solution for ongoing operations.